Introduction

 cd /var/sos-berlin.com/js7/agent/config/private

-Example how to create RSA private key and certificate
+Example how to create Private Key and Certificate using RSA encryption

 # navigate to the Agent's <agent-data>/config/private directory